MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

   - Committing a file that uses *CRLF* line breaks.
 The service uses *LF* (line feed) line breaks.
 If you had item files in the Git repo with *CRLF* line breaks, when you commit from the service these files are changed to *LF*.
 For example, if you open a report in desktop, save the *.pbip* project and upload it to Git using *CRLF*.

-- In GitHub, the commit size is limited to 100 MB.
+- The commit size is limited to 100 MB for GitHub and 125 MB for DevOps.

 - If you're having trouble with these actions, make sure you understand the [limitations](./git-integration-process.md#considerations-and-limitations) of the Git integration feature.